About Us.

 LEOH meets on Thursdays for two eight-week sessions per year, generally from mid-March through mid-May and again from mid-September through mid-November.
 The organization is open to everyone and is composed of the most energetic and involved seniors that you would ever want to meet.
 It is an all-volunteer organization, so not only can you participate, you can also assist in organizing the classes and activities.

 Currently, the President of LEOH is Ken Euler, who is responsible for the day-to-day operations of the organization.
 LEOH is governed by a Board of Directors.
-Mary Mahon serves as Vice-President, Rosalie Thurbon as Treasurer, Jennifer Stone as Secretary, and Kelly Cervenka as Member Care Coordinator.
+Mary Mahon serves as Vice-President, Rosalie Thurbon as Treasurer, and Jennifer Stone as Secretary.
 It is an all-volunteer organization, so members are encouraged to become involved and to offer suggestions on how to improve the organization and its offerings.